 *Inadequate resources--lack of personal resources to buy, rent, build or repair adequate shelter; inability to qualify for VA, FHA, conventional or governmental loan programs.
 Or your current housing cost exceeds 30% of your monthly gross income.

 ABILITY TO PAY

--Existing long term debt is less than or equal to 40% of gross monthly income.
+6. Existing long-term debt is less than or equal to 40% of gross monthly income.

 WILLINGNESS TO PARTNER

 *Eagerness- Fill our appropriate application or pre-screen for the programs listed below: